hawaii postcard

 Draw your own design!

-Each year about 3,000 coconut custom postcards get mailed from the Hoolehua Post Office on the little island of Molokai.
+Each year, about 3,000 custom coconut postcards are mailed from the Hoolehua Post Office on the little island of Molokai.
 And can you imagine the surprise when one shows up in your mailbox or at your door?
 Or in the Kathmandu post office?
 This puts other postcards to shame.
 Why mail a piece of paper when you can mail a Post-a-nut?

 Would you like to receive a Post-a-Nut in the mail?